 (1) The Judge may, if he considers the time occupied at a hearing or trial has been excessive, certify what time should have been so occupied, and that certificate shall be final.

-(2) The certificate of a Judge under paragraph (1) shall be communicated to the Taxing Officer by the associate or other officer as the case may be.
+(2) The certificate of a Judge under subrule (1) shall be communicated to the Taxing Officer by the associate or other officer as the case may be.

+[Rule 10 amended in Gazette 28 Jun 2011 p.
+2552.]

 11. Entry of findings of fact on trial

 Upon every hearing or trial the associate or other officer shall enter all such findings of fact as the Judge may direct to be entered, and the directions, if any, of the Judge as to judgment, and the certificates, if any, granted by the Judge, in a book to be kept for the purpose.